 4. Add Water and Soak

 Drain the rice well, then transfer it to a rice cooker or pot.
+Before placing the rice cooker inner pot into the machine, wipe the outside dry and check that no grains of rice are stuck to it.

 Let the rice soak for at least 30 minutes, or up to 1 hour if you have time.